-- One RO section if the execution region contains read-only code or data. - One RW section if the execution region contains read-write code or data. - One ZI section if the execution region contains zero-initialized data.
+- One execute-only (XO) section if the execution region contains only XO sections. - One RO section if the execution region contains read-only code or data. - One RW section if the execution region contains read-write code or data. - · One ZI section if the execution region contains zero-initialized data.